 Da Hong Pao, Royal Red Robe: one of China’s famous teas

-Formerly known as a Tribute tea Da Hong Pao is a unique organic ‘rock tea’ picked from bushes around 360 years old perched precariously on the cliffs and crevices of the Wuyi Shan, a small area of north western Fujian Province.
+Formerly known as a Tribute tea Da Hong Pao is a unique ‘rock tea’ picked from bushes around 360 years old perched precariously on the cliffs and crevices of the Wuyi Shan, a small area of north western Fujian Province.
 The sparse soil in which these venerable bushes grow has a high mineral content, creating a complex tea.
 Picked in early May it is highly oxidised for a China oolong – to around 80% which accounts for the dark leaf colour.
 It is then aged for three years.
 The name Royal Red Robe refers to a sick Ming dynasty official who after drinking the tea recovered and in gratitude placed his cloak over the tea bushes.

 The very large, dark, open style leaves produce a rich smooth, golden amber cup with notes of peaches, apricots and hyacinth.
 It has a deliciously sweet aroma.
 It has a long mellow finish.
 Infuse one teaspoon per cup at 85 degrees C for five minutes.
 Increase this time for subsequent infusions (up to four).
 Best brewed in the gongfu style using a traditional Chinese Yixing teapot.

 - Superb.
 “This is the tea I have been looking for, it is packed with complicated flavours, a real wow.”